GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 gradle run -DmainClass=com.google.swarm.tokenization.TextStreamingPipeline  -Pargs="--streaming --project=<project_id>--runner=DataflowRunner --templateLocation=gs://<bucket>/<object>
 	 --gcpTempLocation=gs://<bucket>/<object>"
 ```
-If the template is created successfully, you should see a meesage "Template is created sucessfully" in the console log.
+If the template is created successfully, you should see a "Template is created successfully" in the console log.

 Optionally, you can create a metadata file for the template:
 There is a metadata file needs to be uploaded in the same location where the template is created.